Spring Garden Revival

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal, Rockport requires notification to Dig Safe (811) at least 48 hours in advance (72 hours recommended).
-Utilities—including electric, gas, water, sewer, and telecommunications—are marked and must be protected, with hand-digging required within 18 inches of markings.
+Before any excavation or root removal in Rockport, Dig Safe (811) notification is mandatory at least 48 hours (preferably 72 hours) in advance.
+Utilities (electric, gas, water, sewer, telecom) are marked and must be respected—hand-digging is required within 18 inches of markings.
 Overhead power lines require a 10-foot minimum clearance.
-Specialized techniques such as selective root pruning and mechanical barriers protect infrastructure, and all work near utilities may require utility company coordination and municipal permits.
-For infrastructure and permit questions, contact:
+Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
+Emergency protocols are in place for accidental utility strikes, including immediate work stoppage and notification of authorities.
+Final inspection ensures restoration meets municipal standards.
+For infrastructure coordination, contact:

 Rockport Engineering Division